 and more web stuff

-I wrote an article for The Toolbox on how web accessibility — i.e., the extent to which anybody, of any physical capacity, can use the Internet — helps more than just people with a disability.
+I wrote an article for The Toolbox on how web accessibility — i.e., the extent to which anybody can use the Internet, a term typically used in the context of people with disabilities — is a great thing for the Internet overall.

 If you’re interested, you can take a gander here: Why Web Accessibility For Everyone Is Vital For Business.